Things to Do in Phuket

 Go to watch the Football!

 Phuket FC got promoted a couple of years ago to Division 1 of the Thai national league, home games are normally on the weekend during the season, great fun if you are a football fan, better than watching the boring English Premier League on TV!
 More information :

 • Watching the Footie - Phuket FC (2010)

-There is so much to see and do in Phuket.
+There are so many sights to see and things to do in Phuket.
 It's not just beaches and organised tours.
 This is a big island.
 Get out and explore!
 I suggest at least one of the following:

 • Get up some Hills and Viewpoints such as: